Yuanchu/YOLO3D/README.md

 3. Attempted to improve models on overlapping predictions.

 ## Data
-To run the model, you need to download and unzip the following data:
+You should download and unzip the following data:

 * [Velodyne point clouds (29 GB)](http://www.cvlibs.net/download.php?file=data_object_velodyne.zip): Information about the
 surrounding for a single frame gathered by Velodyne